There’s no denying it: learning a new language can be tough sometimes.

 What I appreciate most about this course, though, is a certain attitude: being passionate about what you do.
 I strongly agree that discovering the pleasure of learning and curiosity are the main keys to successful learning.
 With Hugo’s material and attitude, it’s a piece of cake!”

 But it’s also a long journey that can feel overwhelming sometimes.

-This course will give you the structure to move past the intermediate plateau and help you feel more confident in French.
+This course will be your roadmap to move past the intermediate plateau and feel more confident in French.